Wildlander-mod/Support/Docs/SSEFAQ.md

 1. Check that your Antivirus is not flagging SKSE or any Skyrim related files (best Solution is to add Antivirus exceptions to the Wildlander Directory and subdirectories.

-2. Make sure you content folder contains usvfs_proxy_x64.exe & usvfs_proxy_x86.exe If these files are missing its likely your anti-virus has moved them to the virus vault.
+2. Make sure you content folder contains usvfs_proxy_x64.exe & usvfs_proxy_x86.exe.
+If these files are missing its likely your anti-virus has moved them to the virus vault.

-3. Restore Missing files from Mod Organiser Zip file in your Wildlander\download directory if cannot find in virus vault
+3. Restore missing files from Mod Organiser Zip file in your Wildlander\download directory if you cannot find them in the virus vault

 ----------